-We talked to Michal Marcinik of AdTonos about its solution for online radio broadcast and here is what he said about it.
+Michal Marcinik of AdTonos tells us about its online radio broadcast solution.

 First of all, how are you and your family doing in these COVID-19 times?